J.D., The University of North Carolina (high honors)

 Civil Trial and Procedure

 Andrea A. Curcio graduated with high honors from the University of North Carolina in 1988.
 She spent six years working as a litigation attorney in North Carolina.
-Professor Curcio began her teaching career at Georgia State University College of Law in 1994 where she is now a Full Professor.
-She teaches Civil Procedure and Evidence.
-She has written in the areas of tort reform (punitive damages), sexual violence and sexual harassment, and legal pedagogy and assessment.
+Curcio began her teaching career at Georgia State University College of Law in 1994 where she is now a full professor.
+She teaches Civil Procedure and Evidence and Civil Pre-Trial Litigation.
+She has written in the areas of tort reform (punitive damages), gender-related issues including sexual violence and sexual harassment, and legal pedagogy and assessment, including developing a survey instrument to help measure and tailor cultural sensibility learning outcomes.
 She has served as a reporter for the Georgia Supreme Court Equality Commission when it examined how the Georgia justice system could improve its treatment of sexual violence victims.
+She is a frequent contributor to the Best Practices in Legal Education blog.